Read reviews on the go.

 Google has released several versions of its Android operating system provides updates and major revision releases periodically.
 As manufacturers produce faster mobile phone hardware, Google release updates to Android that take advantage of the performance increases.
 The latest version of Google Android is 4.4 KitKat.
 However, the most widely used versions of the operating system are 4.3 Jelly Bean and 2.3 Gingerbread, which represent 62.5% and 14.1% of all Android installations respectively.
 As time goes by, though, more and more users will migrate to new phones with or upgrade to 4.4 KitKat.

-Android smartphones are known for faster processing, application multitasking, robust navigational features (GPS with Google Maps), faster connectivity (Bluetooth, EDGE, 3G, 4G and WiFi), diverse media support (MPEG4, H.264, MP3, AAC, AMR, JPG, PNG, GIF), enhanced security features, vibrant high-resolution displays, numerous personalization features and innovative sharing methods.
+There are number of features that have helped to make Android the most popular choice in smartphone operating systems.
+A few of those features include: faster processing, application multitasking, robust navigational features using GPS and Google Maps, faster connectivity with wireless protocols (Bluetooth, EDGE, 3G, 4G and WiFi), diverse media support (MPEG4, H.264, MP3, AAC, AMR, JPG, PNG, GIF) enhanced security features and vibrant high-resolution displays.

 Another advantage of Android phones - versus those with other mobile operating systems - is its built-in access to powerful Google Search tools and tight integration with the Chrome Web browser application.
 Because of this tight-knit integration, syncing data with Gmail, Google+, Google Docs and other Google services is seamless and automatic.
 Google designed Android to be able to perform these multitasking and syncing operations while consuming less power and memory (RAM) to make it an ideal platform for smartphones, tablets and other mobile devices.